 - Weakening or buckling of the knee

 Knee osteoarthritis results from the deterioration of the cartilage that protects the ends of the bones in your knee joint.
 Degenerative changes can be caused by the wear and tear experienced as we age or from overuse resulting from repetitive strain on the knee.
-Previous knee injuries can also cause degeneration and eventually knee osteoarthritis.
+Previous knee injuries and surgeries can also cause degeneration and, eventually, knee osteoarthritis.

 - Activities that cause repetitive stress on the knee joint, such as running